Christianization: Temple and icon destruction

 In the 300 years prior to the reign of Constantine, Roman authority had confiscated various church properties.
 For example, Christian historians recorded that Hadrian (2nd century), when in the military colony of Aelia Capitolina (Jerusalem), had constructed a temple to Aphrodite on the site of the crucifixion of Jesus on Golgotha hill in order to suppress veneration there.
-Constantine was vigorous in reclaiming such properties whenever these issues were brought to his attention, and he used reclamation to justify the destruction of Aphrodite's temple.
+Constantine vigorously reclaimed such properties whenever these issues were brought to his attention, and he used reclamation to justify the destruction of Aphrodite's temple.
 Using the vocabulary of reclamation, Constantine acquired several more sites of Christian significance in the Holy Land.

-In Eusebius' church history, there is a bold claim of a Constantinian campaign to destroy the temples, however, there are discrepancies in the evidence.
+In Eusebius' church history there is a bold claim of a Constantinian campaign to destroy the temples, however, there are discrepancies in the evidence.
 Temple destruction is attested to in 43 cases in the written sources, but only four have been confirmed by archaeological evidence.
 (Note: At the sacred oak and spring at Mamre, a site venerated and occupied by Jews, Christians, and pagans alike, the literature says Constantine ordered the burning of the idols, the destruction of the altar, and erection of a church on the spot of the temple.
 The archaeology of the site shows that Constantine's church, along with its attendant buildings, only occupied a peripheral sector of the precinct, leaving the rest unhindered.
 In Gaul of the fourth century, 2.4% of known temples and religious sites were destroyed, some by barbarians.
 In Africa, the city of Cyrene has good evidence of the burning of several temples; Asia Minor has produced one weak possibility; in Greece the only strong candidate may relate to a barbarian raid instead of Christians.
-Egypt has produced no archaeologically confirmed temple destructions from this period except the Serapeum.
+Egypt has produced no archaeologically confirmed temple-destructions from this period except the Serapeum.
 In Italy there is one; Britain has the highest percentage with 2 out of 40 temples.)
 Historians Frank R. Trombley and Ramsay MacMullen explain that discrepancies between literary sources and archaeological evidence exist because it is common for details in the literary sources to be ambiguous and unclear.
 For example, Malalas claimed Constantine destroyed all the temples, then he said Theodisius destroyed them all, then he said Constantine converted them all to churches.
 (Note: A number of elements coincided to end the temples, but none of them were strictly religious.
 Earthquakes caused much of the destruction of this era.
 Civil conflict and external invasions also destroyed many temples and shrines.
 Economics was also a factor.